-Do you want to replace the default WordPress comment system and are shopping around for the right alternative to the default comment system on WordPress?
+Do you want to replace the default comment system on your WordPress site and are shopping around for the right alternative to the default comment system on WordPress?

 I’ve got a great suggestion worth considering – Disqus.